- Created: Wednesday, 19 October 2016 12:23

 No change for the working class

 However, Corbyn’s victory will not bring any change for those suffering the brunt of austerity.
 Hiding behind a Party rule change which prohibits them from implementing an illegal budget, over the winter Labour-run councils will approve budgets for 2017/18, decimating front-line services for children and adults.
 They will implement ‘pay more to stay’ for council tenants by April 2017.
-Hundreds of thousands of people will face eviction because of massive cuts in their housing benefit under the reduced overall benefit cap (see page 3).
+Hundreds of thousands of people will face eviction because of massive cuts in their housing benefit under the reduced overall benefit cap (see 'Pay more to stay - now way', FRFI 253).
 In his closing speech to the Labour Party conference, Corbyn did not offer any relief for these poorest sections of the working class, focusing instead on what a Labour government might do if it were to win the next general election.

 The internal crisis of the Labour Party is unresolved.
 While some Labour MPs will row back on their previous decision to leave Corbyn’s Shadow Cabinet, others will remain on the back benches until they achieve their aim of an elected Shadow Cabinet, which will place it beyond Corbyn’s control.
 Sniping will continue: for the majority of the Parliamentary Labour Party even verbal opposition to austerity is anathema.
 While Corbyn spoke of ‘socialism of the 21st century’ at the Labour Party conference, pro-Corbyn shadow ministers furiously signalled their wish not to upset the apple cart: Shadow Defence Secretary Clive Lewis espoused the virtues of NATO and Shadow Chancellor John McDonnell supported the City of London.